 Chronic duodenitis: causes, symptoms and treatment in adults, diet.
-Duodenitis - what is it, causes, types, symptoms in adults, treatment and diet for duodenitis Where is duodenitis
+Duodenitis - what it is, causes, types, symptoms in adults, treatment and diet for duodenitis Where is duodenitis located

-The inflammatory process of the duodenal mucosa leads to the development of a chronic disease - duodenitis.
-Treatment of duodenitis with folk remedies often helps to eliminate the disease.
+The inflammatory process of the mucous membrane of the duodenum leads to the development chronic disease- duodenitis.
+Treatment of duodenitis folk remedies often helps eliminate the disease.

-Not a single digestive process is complete without the participation of the duodenum, which anatomically is a vessel or cavity with a channel for draining digestive juices and enzymes.
-This organ serves to digest food absorbed by microvilli, further processing and distribution of nutrients throughout the body.
+Not a single digestive process is complete without the participation of the duodenum, which is anatomically a vessel or cavity with a channel for draining digestive juices and enzymes.
+This organ serves to digest food absorbed by microvilli, then process and distribute nutrients throughout the body.

-In addition, the duodenum produces up to 30 hormones necessary to maintain normal several important systems at once: endocrine, cardiovascular, digestive and nervous.
+In addition, the duodenum produces up to 30 hormones necessary to maintain normal several important systems: endocrine, cardiovascular, digestive and nervous.

-Infection by viruses and bacteria leads to the development of inflammation in the duodenum, a decrease in functionality, atrophic changes in the walls of the cavity, and the appearance of erosive areas.
-As the inflammatory process develops, it begins to go beyond the walls, affecting the muscular membrane and the entire intestine as a whole.
+Infection by viruses and bacteria leads to the development of inflammation in the duodenum, decreased functionality, atrophic changes in the walls of the cavity, and the appearance of erosive areas.
+As the inflammatory process develops, it begins to extend beyond the walls, affecting the muscular layer and the entire intestine as a whole.

 Reasons for the development of duodenitis

-The main causes of duodenitis are directly related to nutrition.
-These include meals on the go, dry food, large portions, or irregular meals with long intervals between meals.
-Often duodenitis develops as a result of the use of semi-finished products, fast food, canned food, coffee, salty, fried and spicy foods in large quantities.
+The main causes of duodenitis are directly related to diet.
+These include eating on the go, eating dry food, in large portions or irregularly with long periods of time between meals.
+Often duodenitis develops as a result of eating processed foods, fast food, canned food, coffee, salty, fried and spicy foods in large quantities.

 • alcohol and smoking;

-• intake of hot food, carbonated drinks, spicy dishes.
+• eating hot food, carbonated drinks, spicy dishes.

 These are the reasons for the development of initial duodenitis with an acute course.

-If measures are not taken to revise nutrition and lifestyle in general, the disease becomes secondary and chronic.
+If measures are not taken to revise diet and lifestyle in general, the disease becomes secondary and chronic.

 Symptoms of duodenitis

 The disease manifests itself in different ways.
-The main symptom in the development of an acute inflammatory process in the colon is acute pain in the stomach, bouts of nausea and vomiting.
-With the transition of the disease into a chronic form, the pain becomes dull, pressing under the spoon of the stomach, bursting at the top of the abdomen, usually together with heartburn, vomiting after eating.
+The main symptom in the development of acute inflammatory process in the large intestine - sharp pain in the stomach area, attacks of nausea and vomiting.
+When the disease becomes chronic, the pain becomes dull, pressing in the pit of the stomach, bursting in the upper abdomen, usually together with heartburn, vomiting after eating.

-There is bloating and rumbling, the appearance of bitter belching and constipation.
-With inflammation of the upper intestines, the symptoms are similar to an ulcer, when the stomach starts to hurt about 0.5 hours after eating.
+Abdominal bloating and rumbling, bitter belching and constipation are observed.
+With inflammation of the upper intestines, the symptoms are similar to an ulcer, when the stomach begins to hurt about 0.5 hours after eating.

-If pain occurs 2 hours after a meal, then a bowel ulcer can be suspected.
+If pain occurs 2 hours after eating, then an intestinal ulcer can be suspected.

-If the stomach hurts on an empty stomach or at night, weakness, headache, irritability and lack of appetite are observed, this indicates the development of a local form of duodenitis.
+If your stomach hurts on an empty stomach or at night, weakness, headache, irritability and lack of appetite are observed, this indicates the development of a local form of duodenitis.

 For chronic duodenitis: